up42/docs/source/up42-blocks/processing/up42-floodfinder.rst

 Block type: ``PROCESSING``

 This block generates a binary flood masks for SPOT and Pléiades imagery.
-The block is compatible with SPOT and Pléiades Reflectance (Download) data.
+The block requires at least two input images and is compatible with SPOT and Pléiades Reflectance (Download) data.
 For processing Pléiades Download or SPOT 6/7 Download blocks, the data must first be converted to GeoTIFF with the blocks DIMAP -> GeoTIFF Conversion or Pan-sharpening SPOT/Pléiades (See :ref:`Example usage <example-usage-floodfinder>`.).

 Supported parameters
 --------------------